-If one of the parties is not a resident of the county in which mediation is scheduled, that party may request that mediation occur by telephone.
-If the needs of both parties would be better served by telephonic mediation, they may agree to such mediation.
-If telephonic mediation occurs, both parties will appear by telephone and will arrange to be available in a quiet place, not in the presence of the parties' children.
-All others present at the time of telephone mediation must be identified.
+If one of the parties is not a resident of the county in which mediation is scheduled, that party may request that mediation occur by remote means.
+If the needs of both parties would be better served by remote mediation, they may agree to such mediation.
+If remote mediation occurs, both parties will appear remotely and will arrange to be available in a quiet place, not in the presence of the parties' children.
+All others present at the time of remote mediation must be identified.
 Costs of telephonic mediation will be paid proportionately by the parties appearing by telephone.